right to life of climate deniers, children in poverty, and future

 enthusiastically claimed, as if they did not know the difference

-between a question mark and an exclamation mark.
-Instead, I presented
+between a question mark and an exclamation mark (in my title).
+Instead,

 I repeatedly used the word "propose"